Getting Started - Replay HAR File

 AWS N. Virginia) to simulate.

-In each region, the test runners execute 5 concurrent virtual users replaying our HAR file for 2 minute with a 10 second pause between iterations.
+The test runners execute 5 concurrent virtual users replaying our HAR file for 2 minute with a 10 second pause between iterations.

 The results will include traces, performance metrics, logging, breakdown by URL, analysis, comparison against previous test runs, and more.